Hanan Ben Ari: Lo Levad (2016–present)

 In May 2021 he released the single "Dreaming like Yosef" which he wrote together with his brother Neria.
 The following month he performed on 4 consecutive days at the Caesarea Maritima theater.

 Because of the Coronavirus outbreak of 2019, no Akum Award was awarded in 2020.
 In 2021, Ben Ari retroactively won the Akum Award for "Artist of the Year" and most played song of 2020 for "If You Want".

 On September 6, 2021, Ben-Ari won "Singer of the Year" in the annual Kan Gimel song parade.
 On December 6, 2021, Ben Ari released a music video for his single "Makom".

 On March 28, 2022, he was supposed to release the rhythmic song "Ela Bi" but since the shooting attack in Hadera took place the day before, he chose to postpone its release and instead released the song "Besof ze halachan".
 About nine months later, on December 12, 2022, he released the song "Ela Bi".
 The music video for "Ela Bi" was controversial among religious audiences, as it showed men and women dancing together.
 In June, the musical "Champion of the World" premiered at the Orna Porat Children's Theater, which included Ben-Ari's songs.
 That same month, he released the music video single "Hanania" (from a live performance) that talks about his grandfather, after whom he is named.
 On July 14, he performed at the opening ceremony of the 2022 Maccabiah Games in the presence of Israeli president Isaac Herzog, Israeli Prime Minister Yair Lapid and United States President Joe Biden.
 On September 9, 2022 he released a live album titled Live 2022.

 In April 2023, The New York Times listed Ben-Ari as part of a wave of religious singers gaining mainstream popularity in Israel, alongside Ishay Ribo, Nathan Goshen, Akiva Turgeman, and Narkis Reuven-Nagar.
 The following month, it was announced that Ben-Ari would lead an advertising campaign for El Al Airlines.

+On January 15, 2026, he released his fourth album titled "Not The Only Crazy One".